rolfvandekrol/neb/README.txt

 ----------------------------------------------------
     What Mothership can do for you.
 ----------------------------------------------------
-a theme to clean up & make it quicker an easier to develop themes, less crap more awesome ;)
+The mothershop theme is a basetheme for the modern markup enthuthiast. a theme to clean up & make it quicker an easier to develop themes, less crap more awesome ;)

 To use the changed markup add this line to you theme